 CORSAIR KATAR ELITE WIRELESS Review – Many popular gaming brands have designed and released lightweight gaming mice over the past year and this is not CORSAIR’s first.
 The last CORSAIR wireless mouse I reviewed was the SABRE RGB PRO WIRELESS at the end of last year, weighing just 79 grams.

-And now, CORSAIR has even perfected their technology by further reducing the mouse weight to 69 grams with the perfect body size for smaller hands like myself.
+And now, CORSAIR has even perfected their technology by further reducing the mouse weight to 69 grams with the perfect dimensions for gamers with smaller hands like mine.

 CORSAIR KATAR ELITE WIRELESS Review – Unboxing and Packaging Contents